stuartj073/music-box/README.md

 ## Bugs

+- Having added the final touches to the project right before the deadline I wanted to parse the code through the [W3V](https://validator.w3.org/) one last time.
+Unfortunately the site was exepriencing difficulties and after attempting to access it on two different platforms I wasn't able to pass it through one more time.
+I do plan to pass it through again as soon as it begins to work once more.

 - After changing the styling of basket input form a few days out from the project deadline, the `remove_from_basket` function began to start acting up.
 It was removing multiple items of the same product (if it had different sizes) every time I clicked the remove button.

 After spending quite some time searching on stack overflow and comparing code with the boutique ado project I turned to tutor support as we worked together discovering that the issue lied in the size variable where I copied the literal name of the data attribute of the form (`data-product_size`) instead of simply writing in (`product_size`).